Open source · MIT · TypeScript

 Plugins @andresclua/sliderkit-plugins

-13 UI plugins.
-Arrows, pagination, autoplay, thumbnails, mousewheel, lazy load, parallax, and more.
+9 UI plugins.
+Arrows, pagination, autoplay, thumbnails, mouse wheel, keyboard, progress, accessibility, and hooks.

 Effects @andresclua/sliderkit-effects